jackfekete01/DZHome/README.md

 - Likeness
 - R2

 Next, click 'Select Samples' to choose the desired samples for comparison.
 This will open a separate window where users can select the samples they want to use.
-Finally, click generate plots to view results.
+Finally, click 'Generate Plots' to view results.
+This will generate a heatmap of all samples (top left), a plot of KDEs or PDPs (bottom left), a plot of all CDFs (bottom right), and a multi-dimensional scaling plot using the comparison type (top right).
+Users can freely change the distribution type and comparison option to generate new sample results.

+Lastly, users can export a results table by clicking 'Export Table.'